mgrobaker/earthquake_streaming/README.md

 This section walks through the code available in this repo.

 ## Code run on producer
-This code is run on a producer EC2 instance that sends data to Pulsar.
+These scripts are run on a producer EC2 instance that sends data to Pulsar.

 `producer/import_data.py`